wasiur/wasiur.github.io/Research/README.md

 ## Workshop/conference orgnization
+9. Invited session at the IMS Asia Pacific Rim Meeting, Melbourne, Australia, 2022 (pending acceptance.
+Jointly with Gursharn Kaur)
+8. BIRS Workshop on “Preparing for the next pandemic”, June 12-17, 2022 (jointly with Sara Del Valle, Joel C. Miller and Rick Durrett)
+7. Mini-symposium at the SIAM Conference on Applications of Dynamical Systems, 2021
+6. Mini-symposium at the Annual Meeting of the Society for Mathematical Biology, 2021 (Jointly with Hye-Won Kang)
+5. Invited session at the Annual Meeting of the ENAR, 2021 (jointly with Marissa Renardy)
 4. Mini-symposium at the Annual Meeting of the SMB, virtual, August 19, 2020 (jointly with [Hye-Won Kang](https://userpages.umbc.edu/~hwkang/))
 3. Mini-symposium at the SIAM Conference on Mathematics of Data Science (MDS20), Cincinnati, OH, USA, June 11, 2020 (jointly with [Veronica Ciaconel](https://www.asc.ohio-state.edu/ciocanel.1/index.html))
 2. Contributed Session at the Latin American Congress of Probability and Mathematical Statistics (CLAPEM) XV, Merida-Yucatán, México, December, 2019 (jointly with [Hye-Won Kang](https://userpages.umbc.edu/~hwkang/))